ANALYSIS-U.S. Treasuries yield curve flashes red to investors

 "I understand the narrative and I think from a risk-taking perspective there is good evidence that a flat or inverted yield curve is a challenge for broader risk assets but I am not going to worry more about a recession if the yield curve inverts by 5 basis points or doesn’t," Winograd said.

-Researchers at the Fed, meanwhile, put out a paper on March 25 that suggested the predictive power of the spreads between 2- and 10-year Treasuries to signal a coming recession is "probably spurious," and suggested a better herald of a coming economic slowdown is the spread of Treasuries with maturities of less than 2 years.
+Researchers at the Fed, meanwhile, put out a paper on March 25 that suggested the predictive power of the spread between two- and 10-year Treasuries to signal a coming recession is "probably spurious," and suggested a better herald of a coming economic slowdown is the spread of Treasuries with maturities of less than two years.

 Still, for some, the trend is not to be ignored.